filipe-128/invoice-parser/README.md

 ## Configuration

-- Modify `config.yaml` to change the temporary folder directory or the OpenAI model.
+- Modify `config.yaml` to change the temporary folder directory or the OpenAI model to use.
+Available models are listed [https://platform.openai.com/docs/models](here).

 ## Contributing